 2020 Porsche 911

 A value for its near-supercar performance, the 2020 Porsche 911 is well-equipped and offers plenty of options.

 The 2020 Porsche 911 is a sports-car bargain, but Porsche offers plenty of options to let buyers spend their children’s inheritances.
 It comes with lots of equipment and buyers can personalize it to their heart’s desire.
 We rate it 8 out of 10 for features for its generous equipment, customization options, and large infotainment screen.
-We can't call it a value at more than $100,000, but won't dock it for the exception things it does for the price.
-(Read more about how we rate cars.)
+We can't call it a value at more than $100,000, but won't dock it for the exceptional things it does for the price.

 The 911’s features can be put into two categories: the niceties or comfort features, and the performance goodies.